coq-community/awesome-coq/README.md

 - [Foundations of Separation Logic](https://chargueraud.org/teach/verif/) - Introduction to using separation logic to reason about sequential imperative programs in Coq.
 - [Floating-Point Numbers and Formal Proof](https://github.com/thery/FlocqLecture) - Introductory course on Coq real numbers and floating-point numbers from the Flocq library.
+- [Introduction to the Theory of Computation](https://gitlab.com/umb-svl/turing) - Formalization to support an undergraduate course on the theory of computation, including languages and Turing machines.
+- [Lectures on Software Foundations](https://github.com/clarksmr/sf-lectures) - Material on the Software Foundations series of textbooks, including a series of YouTube videos.
 - [Proofs and Reliable Programming using Coq](https://team.inria.fr/stamp/proofs-and-reliable-programming-using-coq-2021/) - Introduction to developing and verifying programs with Coq.
-- [Lectures on Software Foundations](https://github.com/clarksmr/sf-lectures) - Material on the Software Foundations series of textbooks, including a series of YouTube videos.

 ### Tutorials and Hints